koushikgurijala/robotshop-v2/mockitoApp/README.md

 * ➡️ Identify a project name, Ex: trianngulum-ctv for this app
 * ➡️ Identiy a location or obtain the location from the Google Cloud COE ex: us-central1 or multi-region
 * ➡️ Identify a name for the repository and type (maven, gradle, docker etc).
 It is maven for this project and name is mockitodemoapp
-* ➡️ Then Create a service principal with write access to Google Artifact Repository
+* ➡️ Then create a service principal with write access to Google Artifact Repository
 * ➡️ Go to Keys Section and then download the JSON Key
 * ➡️ Identify a name for the repository and type (maven, gradle, docker etc).